08.14.12 Truth & Wisdom

 After much thought we decide to embark on the journey with our then 6 months year old daughter.
 Malibu move over, we’ll be sand surfing in Dhahran.

-We moved into one of the best compounds in the country.
+We moved into the best compound in the country.
 11,000 people from a hundred different nationalities.
 A city within a city where women can drive, jog in shorts and wear a bathing suit.
 There are pools, golf courses, tennis fields and a DVD store carrying uncensored movies in which foreplay does lead into lovemaking, a cigarette and breakfast instead of cutting straight to the son’s college graduation.
 A bubble indeed but it seemed like a pleasant one to be in with my little family.

 Not so fast.
 After a while, reality started to sink in.
 I don’t like anyone here.
 I can’t drive outside the compound.
-I’m at the mercy of my husband or a driver to take me anywhere and finding a taxi takes hours.
+I’m at the mercy of my husband or a driver to take me anywhere and finding a taxi can take hours.
 It’s 120 degrees outside.
 I’m stuck at home in the air-conditioning.
 I live on the Truman Show.
-And even when I do get out, there is literally nowhere to go besides the mall, Starbucks and McDonalds.
+And even when I do get out, there is nowhere to go besides the mall, Starbucks and McDonalds.
 Restaurants are segregated into “family” and “bachelor” sections so that unrelated men and women cannot mingle.
 No wonder you end up being aroused by an accidentally flashed armpit.

 Everything became a challenge: meditating, finding inspiration, feeling joy as I woke up.
 I missed being a free, creative woman with places to go to and fabulous friends to meet for brunch.